willwebberley/CENode/API.md

 You can also directly access values and relationships as direct properties of the CEInstance object.
 For example, for a card instance, `card.is_to` gives the same result as calling `card.property('is to')`.
 This gives you the latest-reported value or relationship with this name.

 Similarly, `card.contents` gives the same result as calling `card.properties('content')` - all you do is add an extra 's' at the end to access all of the values or relationships reported with that name.

+Note that calling `properties()` and passing a property name that doesn't yet exist for the instance will return an empty array (as expected).
+However, accessing the information directly (as with `card.is_to`, for example) would return `undefined`, because that property has not yet been defined on the instance.

 ### CEAgent class